Wednesday, April 15th, 2015 6:00-7:00 pm and 7:30-8:30 pm

 Cogan began his storytelling as a history teacher at Jefferson Junior High School in Caldwell in the late 1970s.
 From Caldwell, he moved on to Ketchum for several years as a teacher and administrator before becoming a professional bard.
 He now resides in Diamond Bar, CA and works throughout the U.S. as a highly acclaimed family programmer, entertainer and educator.

 The planetarium programs will take place at 6:00-7:00 and 7:30-8:30 pm on Wednesday, April 15 in the Whittenberger Planetarium in Boone Hall on The College of Idaho campus.
 While these programs are designed for multi-age groups, we request children be age 4 and up.
 The cost is $6.00 for adults and $2.50 for children.
-Reservations AND payment are due in advance.
+Reservations are due in advance.
+Your seat is only guaranteed up to 10 minutes prior to start time.

 Funding for Jim's week of residency is supported in part by: